MaksRawski/egui_node_graph2/README.md

 ## Use cases

 - The graph user interface of [Blackjack](https://github.com/setzer22/blackjack), a 3d procedural modelling software built in Rust using egui, rend3 and wgpu.

-Are you using this crate for something cool?
-Add yourself to this section by sending a PR!